Need emergency epinephrine

-Not all children at risk for anaphylaxis have received an epinephrine prescription or always carry their auto-injectors with them.
+Not all children at risk for anaphylaxis have received an epinephrine prescription or always carry their emergency medications with them.
 Epinephrine is the only first-line therapy for anaphylaxis, according to the National Institute of Allergy and Infectious Diseases guidelines.

 According to the American Camp Association, camps should have a policy in place for managing food allergies, avoiding allergic triggers and taking appropriate emergency action should anaphylaxis occur.
 All camps should also consider having an allergy and anaphylaxis action plan on file for camper with potentially life-threatening allergies.
 The American Academy of Allergy, Asthma & Immunology (AAAAI) offers an anaphylaxis emergency action plan.